-To grasp the idea of master morality, one also needs to understand slave morality.
+To grasp the idea of master morality, one may need to understand slave morality.
 Under Nietzsche's school of thought, the two concepts go together.
-According to Nietzsche, master morality is defined by strong, capable, brave, truthful, ambitious, trustworthy, and open-minded.
-In essence, only those claiming nobility can be said to abide by master morality.
+According to Nietzsche, master morality is defined by strength, capability, boldness, truthfulness, ambition, trustworthiness, and open-mindedness.
+Only those claiming nobility may be said to abide by master morality.

-The concept also extends beyond good and evil, which people normally use to define their morals.
+The concept may extend beyond good and evil, which people commonly use to define their morals.
 Under Nietzsche's theory, however, "good" things are pursued because of their benefits to the individual.
-If it will make them stronger, it is worth pursuing, and it is good.
+It is said to be worth pursuing and is good if it will make them stronger.
 Evil, therefore, would be anything that goes against this self-actualization.
-A person will decide to take any action based on whether it helps them grow or makes them look weak.
+A person may decide to take action based on whether it helps them grow or makes them look weak.

 On the other hand, slave morality focuses on traits like kindness, empathy, humility, passivity, and altruism.
-Slave moralists aren’t likely to do something just because it benefits them in some way, whereas master moralists would find a way to justify that same action as being good through their lens.
-Those who fall under slave morality care more about whether an action is empathetic or kind rather than if it makes them more powerful or able to achieve something more easily.
+Slave moralists may take action to benefit others or the community, whereas master moralists would find a way to justify taking action for the self at the expense of others.
+Those who fall under slave morality may care more about whether an action is empathetic or kind rather than if it makes them more powerful or able to achieve something more efficiently.

-Nietzsche based his morality theory on an old society of two classes, the masters and slaves.
-The masters tended to be strong, wealthy, powerful, and creative, and they could do whatever they wanted to do without any consequences.
-The slaves, however, were oppressed by their masters and took on traits like resentment and weakness while also living in poverty.
-The slaves sided with the masters in viewing themselves as bad because they didn't know any other narrative.
+Nietzsche based his morality theory on an old society of two classes: the "masters" and the "slaves."
+The masters may have been seen as strong, wealthy, powerful, and creative and could do whatever they wanted without any consequences.
+The enslaved people, however, were oppressed by their masters and may have taken on traits like resentment or humility while living in poverty.
+The slaves may have sided with the masters in viewing themselves as "bad" because they didn't know any other narrative.

 Eventually, however, there was a "slave revolt" in this ancient society.
-It was moral rather than a physical revolt (which the slaves were much too weak to carry out alone).
+It was a moral rather than a physical revolt.
 What did this look like?
-Essentially, the slaves changed their way of thinking and decided that their captivity was a free choice and a good thing.
-This allows them to carry on through their suffering with more strength and clarifies that the masters are evil.
+Essentially, the enslaved people changed their thinking and decided that their captivity was a free choice and a good thing.
+This thought process may have allowed them to carry on through their struggles with more strength and clarified that the masters were evil.

-Since the slaves are choosing to be meek, kind, and cooperative, the masters are choosing to be wealthy, powerful, and overbearing.
-This makes the slaves good because they represent the opposite of the masters, which are evil.
-In their subtle way, this is how the slaves began to fight the system.
+The theory states that since the enslaved people chose to be meek, kind, and cooperative, the masters decided to be wealthy, powerful, and overbearing.
+This choice makes the enslaved people "good" in the eyes of the theory because they represent the opposite of the masters, which are evil.

 The Characteristics Of Master Morality